adhe/enosika/README.md

 # Enosika
 Enosika web html for quick demo.
 This is a non-functioinal app as it is stil html only.
-Consider to add other stacks (ex. php, javascript) to improve the functioinality.
+Consider to add more stacks (ex. php, javascript) to improve the functionality.

 ### Stacks used
 * Vue via CDN